The Disability Hearing: Your Chance To Be Heard

 This is also your opportunity to present new information about your case.
 It can be confusing to compile the proper medical reports and forms necessary for a disability hearing.
 Hiring an experienced lawyer can be very helpful and may allow you to present a better case.

 You have only 60 days after receiving your reconsideration denial to request a hearing.
-Talk to a lawyer as soon as possible.
+Talk to me as soon as possible.

 The judge will ask you questions at your hearing.
 As your representative, I will attend the hearing with you and help to explain your case to the judge.
 Because I have experience at disability hearings, I understand the types of questions we may be asked.
 I also know how to answer those questions effectively.

 You do not have to go through the disability claims process by yourself.
-Contact me at my Lenexa, Kansas, law firm at 913-428-0199 or toll free at 800-566-7492 for your free consultation.
-I will give you real answers and honest opinions about your case.
+Contact me The Law Office of Michael J. Joshi online or by calling 913-428-0199 for your free consultation.